 Keith Warner is a seasoned executive in the life science and diagnostic industry with over three decades of experience building high value companies.
 Most recently as a consultant to life science investment firms, Keith has been instrumental in assessing new technologies and building early stage companies toward successful M&A transactions.
 Keith served in leadership roles at organizations including Wafergen BioSystems, Novartis/Chiron and Biodesix.
 Keith also held numerous positions of increasing responsibility in manufacturing, sales and marketing and management at Abbott Diagnostics.
 Keith was educated at Kansas State University and Pepperdine University.

-Vice President for Clinical Services
+Vice President for Clinical and Field Operations

 Maria Gray found her dream job with Attune Medical in 2015.
 Maria combines her extensive experience in nursing practice and education to create effective and efficient training programs for clinical users.
 Maria’s vast knowledge of patient temperature management was fostered during her 7 years in education and management at Medivance Inc., where she directed the Clinical Education division and assisted during Bard Medical’s acquisition.
 Prior to her 12 years of clinical and management experience in the medical device industry, she practiced nursing in prestigious teaching hospitals across New York City, including Columbia Presbyterian, Sloan Kettering, Lenox Hill and New York Methodist.
 Maria’s corporate experience includes Hill-Rom, Clear Catheter Systems, BHR Pharma, Johnson & Johnson, and NeurOptics.
 Maria was educated at Georgetown University and New York University.